Home > Alumni > 2013

 JAMES VAUGHAN (You Like It, I Love It): Vaughan’s 2013 short film You Like It, I Love It was selected for competition at the Berlin, Clermont-Ferrand and Melbourne film festivals.
 At MIFF 2013, he won the Emerging Australian Filmmaker Award.
 In 2014 he completed feature documentary Several Occupations with co-director Isaac Wall.
 Vaughan completed Screen Australia’s Talent Escalator program and is the curator of the Sydney Museum of Contemporary Art’s Contemporary Film series.

-JORDAN PROSSER (Hungry Man): A Victorian College of the Arts (VCA) graduate, Prosser’s HUNGRY MAN won the VCA Awards for Screenplay and Production and screened at more than a dozen local and international festivals.
-His 2016 short, TANGLEWOOD, received Screen Australia’s Hot Shots completion funding.
-In 2018, he co-wrote the screenplay for Justin Dix’s horror feature BLOOD VESSEL, released worldwide in 2020.
+JORDAN PROSSER (Hungry Man): A Victorian College of the Arts (VCA) graduate, Prosser’s HUNGRY MAN won the VCA Awards for Best Screenplay and Best Honours Production and screened at dozens of local and international festivals.
+His 2016 short, TANGLEWOOD, received Screen Australia’s Hot Shots funding.
+In 2018, he co-wrote the screenplay for Justin Dix’s BLOOD VESSEL, released worldwide in 2020.
+In 2022, he was selected for the Imagine Impact screenwriting program, where he worked with writer Shaun Grant (SNOWTOWN, TRUE HISTORY OF THE KELLY GANG) on a new original feature.
+Jordan’s debut novel, BIG TIME, will be published in 2024 by UQP.

 MARGARET HARVEY (The Hunter): An actor by trade, Harvey switched to creating and directing theatre and film.
 She continues to collaborate with her brother John Harvey on film and theatre projects through Brown Cab and worked on a live performance project with the Saibai people in the Torres Straits.